Scott Kingery: Major leagues

 After he struggled in 2021 spring training, going 7 for 44 with 19 strikeouts, the Phillies optioned Kingery to Lehigh Valley on March 28.
 He continued to struggle with hitting in the minor leagues, and was passed over for several major league call-ups until April 21, when Jean Segura suffered a muscle strain and regular bench infielder Ronald Torreyes became unavailable due to COVID protocols.
 The Phillies attempted to place Kingery on waivers that May but recalled them after he suffered a concussion in a game against the Toronto Blue Jays.
 On June 7, 2021, Kingery was designated for assignment; at the time, he had only seen 19 at bats for the season.
 Kingery cleared waivers the next day, was outrighted from the 40-man roster, and was assigned to Lehigh Valley.
 On July 18, 2021, the Phillies announced that Kingery had undergone shoulder surgery for a glenoid labrum injury and that he would miss the remainder of the 2021 season.
 In 15 major league games, Kingery went 1 for 19 with 12 strikeouts.
 He also appeared in 23 games for Lehigh Valley, batting .181 with five RBIs in 72 at bats.

 Kingery missed the start of the regular season with a shoulder injury, and was assigned to Triple-A Lehigh Valley once healthy.
 He hit .185 with 1 home run, 6 RBI, and 2 stolen bases over 16 games.
 On June 7, 2022, Kingery was selected to the 40-man and active rosters after Johan Camargo was placed on the injured list.
-He was sent outright on June 10, 2022.
+On June 10, after appearing in just one game, he was removed from the roster and sent outright to Triple–A Lehigh Valley.

+Kingery spent the entirety of the 2023 season with Triple–A Lehigh Valley.
+Playing in 117 games, he batted .244/.325/.400 with 13 home runs, 47 RBI, and 24 stolen bases.
+On November 3, 2023, the Phillies declined Kingery's option for the 2024 season.
+However, due to the length of his initial minor league contract he signed upon being drafted, Kingery remained with the organization.

+Kingery played in 125 games for Triple–A Lehigh Valley, slashing .268/.316/.488 with 25 home runs, 67 RBI, and 25 stolen bases.